autowarefoundation/autoware.universe/planning/behavior_velocity_planner/crosswalk-design.md

 2. **TTC ≒ TTV**: There is a risk of a near miss and collision between ego and objects at the virtual collision point.
 (Type-B)
 3. **TTC << TTV**: Ego has enough time to path through the crosswalk before the objects reach the virtual collision point.
 (Type-C)

 This module judges that ego is able to pass through the crosswalk without collision risk when the relative relationship between TTC and TTV is **Type-A** and **Type-C**.
 On the other hand, this module judges that ego needs to stop in front of the crosswalk prevent collision with objects in **Type-B** condition.
 The time margin can be set by parameters `ego_pass_first_margin` and `ego_pass_later_margin`.
+This logic is designed based on [1].

 <div align="center">
   <img src="docs/crosswalk/ttc-ttv.svg" width=90%>